Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Get-AzRecoveryServicesBackupItem.md

 ## DESCRIPTION

-The **Get-AzRecoveryServicesBackupItem** cmdlet gets the items in a container or a value in Azure Backup and the protection status of the items.
+The **Get-AzRecoveryServicesBackupItem** cmdlet gets the list of protected items in a container and the protection status of the items.
 A container that is registered to an Azure Recovery Services vault can have one or more items that can be protected.
 For Azure virtual machines, there can be only one backup item in the virtual machine container.
 Set the vault context by using the -VaultId parameter.